meltyourface/blank/posts/Divine-and-angelic-names/72-Star-Angelic-Invocation-Ritual-for-Divine-Guidance/index.md

 ## Ritual of the 72-Star Angelic Invocation

-Objective: To invoke the 72 Shemhamphorasch angel names, their individual attributes, and Hebrew letters, in order to achieve a deep connection with Divine guidance and assistance in various aspects of life.
+**Objective**: To invoke the 72 Shemhamphorasch angel names, their individual attributes, and Hebrew letters, in order to achieve a deep connection with Divine guidance and assistance in various aspects of life.

-Preparation:
+**Preparation**:

 1. Prepare a sacred space or altar, facing East, cleaned, and purified with incense (preferably frankincense and myrrh).
 2. Ensure that you are dressed in clean, white clothing.